autergame/WindowsThreadPoolC/README.md

 ## Help From:
 * https://github.com/user-none/poddown

-# WARNING: You Possibly Will Have To Use Interlocked Variable Access
+# WARNING: You Will Have To Use Interlocked Variable Access
 * https://docs.microsoft.com/en-us/windows/win32/sync/interlocked-variable-access

 ***